Therapy for Teens of Divorce in Oradell, NJ

 Even if you work hard to keep things stable, divorce can trigger fears of abandonment, uncertainty, loss of routines, or concerns about where they belong.
 Adolescents may internalize stress, blame themselves, or feel responsible for parental conflict.
 Sometimes they are just confused and do not know how to handle all of their emotions.

 If you are seeing any of these behaviors, counseling may be something you would like to explore.
-Counseling can help both your child and you navigate your divorce related to your child and ease the transition.
+Counseling can help both your teen and you navigate your divorce related to your teen and ease the transition.
 Anew Counseling Services has treated many teens facing a divorce in their family and has helped them develop coping skills and healthy ways to manage and communicate their feelings.

 Send Me a Message

-These numbers reflect how widespread this issue is — children from all kinds of backgrounds face the challenges of family restructuring.
+These numbers reflect how widespread this issue is.
 Divorce touches countless lives, and its impact on children is real.

 Mindfulness Based Techniques